15% off from €20, 25% off from €50, 35% off from €80 on perennials! - Only

 Juniperus, in a nutshell

-• Junipers are shrubby conifers, prostrate, spreading, creeping or erect, offering a wide range of habits as well as foliage colours and textures.
+• Junipers are shrubby conifers, prostrate, spreading, creeping or upright, offering a wide choice of habits as well as foliage colours and textures.

-• They are characterised by aromatic foliage, made up of needles or scales, and by small fleshy fruits resembling berries marked with scars that are sometimes used to flavour pâtés or sauerkraut.
+• They are characterised by aromatic foliage made up of needles or scales, and by small fleshy fruits that resemble berries marked with scars, sometimes used to flavour pâtés or sauerkraut.

-• They are very undemanding, mostly tolerant of heat and summer drought, and of alkaline soils.
+• They are very undemanding, resistant to heat and summer drought for most species, and tolerant of calcareous (lime-rich) soils.

 Difficulty